SecUSo/privacy-friendly-pedometer/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The app is based on [Privacy Friendly Example App](https://github.com/SecUSo/privacy-friendly-app-example).
-The icons used in the navigation drawer are licensed under the [CC BY 2.5] (http://creativecommons.org/licenses/by/2.5/).
+The icons used in the navigation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the header in the navigation drawer, the splash screen logo and the app icon) copyright [Technische Universtität Darmstadt] (https://www.tu-darmstadt.de/) (2016).
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the splash screen logo and the app icons) copyright [Technische Universtität Darmstadt](https://www.tu-darmstadt.de/) (2016).
 For showing charts the app uses [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) licensed under Apache License, Version 2.0.

 ## Contributors